jcyang101/jcyang101.github.io/index.md

 # About Me

-**<font color='DarkMagenta'>Jiacheng Yang</font>** is currently pursuing the master degree in control science and engineering with the School of Automation, Southeast University, China.
+**Jiacheng Yang** is currently pursuing the master degree in control science and engineering with the School of Automation, Southeast University, China.
 My current research focuses on :
 - Safe Reinforcement Learning
 - Robust Reinforcement Learning